Inzell

 Inzell ([ˈɪnt͜sɛl]) is a municipality in the district of Traunstein in Bavaria, Germany.
-It is known for the Eisstadion Inzell, an outdoor artificial ice rink that has been used for many international speed skating championships.
+It is known for the Eisstadion Inzell, a former outdoor artificial ice rink that has been used for many international speed skating championships.
 It is now an indoor oval.

 Geography

 Inzell lies in a wide valley floor in the Chiemgau Alps, framed by the mountains of Rauschberg, Zinnkopf, Teisenberg and the massif of Staufen.
 In the municipality, the confluence of the Großwaldbach and Falkenseebach rivers forms the Rote Traun river.
 Inzell is also known as the gateway to Berchtesgaden National Park due to the Zwing, a mountain passage between Inzell and Weißbach, which separates the Chiemgau from Berchtesgaden.

 History

 The independent municipality of Inzell was created in 1818 as a result of administrative reform in Bavaria.
 The mining and smelting of ores was an important source of income in the village, as can still be seen in the coat of arms (above right).